 1. Precision at Sub-µL Volumes with Patented Microfluidic Technology

-Automated liquid handling platforms have revolutionized sample preparation, facilitating reproducible science through elimination of errors associated with manual pipetting.
-Further, researchers are now able to spend their time making intellectual contributions such as designing experiments or analyzing data instead of laboriously pipetting into microplates.
+Automated liquid handling platforms have revolutionized sample preparation, facilitating reproducible science by eliminating errors associated with manual pipetting.
+Further, researchers can now spend their time making intellectual contributions such as designing experiments or analyzing data instead of laboriously pipetting into microplates.
 As volumes used in genomics research are decreasing due to innovative new technologies that allow for analysis even with picogram quantities of sample input, it is becoming clear that traditional air displacement pipetting is no longer an optimal solution for every step in a given genetic analysis application.
-The MANTIS® Liquid Handler performs liquid transfers that you can trust at sub-microliter volumes like 0.1 uL and 0.5 uL (100 nL and 500 nL).
-By adding a MANTIS to your Hamilton, Tecan, Beckman, or other traditional liquid handling platform, you can continue to generate trustworthy data at the forefront of translational research.
+The MANTIS® Liquid Handler performs liquid transfers that you can trust at sub-microliter volumes like 0.1 μL and 0.5 μL (100 nL and 500 nL).
+By adding a MANTIS to your Hamilton, Tecan, Beckman, or other traditional liquid handling platform, you can continue to generate reliable data at the forefront of translational research.

 2. Save on Tips with a Consumable-Free Alternative

 When working with samples, traditional liquid handlers provide most, if not all, of the necessary requirements.
 It is important to understand as a researcher, however, that these instruments are designed for sample preparation, not necessarily reagent addition.
 When adding precious reagents to your assay plate, there is no need to waste funding on expensive automation tips.
 With the MANTIS, a consumable-free alternative to traditional liquid handling, you can decrease your cost per sample one plate at a time!